henpemaz/RWSceneEditor/README.md

 ## Instalation

-Tools -> Scripts -> Import, select the downloaded .zip
+Download the zip from [the releases page](https://github.com/henpemaz/RWSceneEditor/releases/latest) (not the source code, the zip!)

-Settings -> Configure Krita -> Python Plugin Manager, find `RW Scene Editor` and enable it.
+Tools -> Scripts -> Import from file -> Select the downloaded .zip -> Yes -> Close Krita (and then re-open it)

 When in doubt, check the [manual](https://docs.krita.org/en/user_manual/python_scripting/install_custom_python_plugin.html)